 The UN Crime Congress discusses topics of international concern in the field of crime prevention and criminal justice.
 The UN Crime Congress will adopt a political declaration that will set the crime prevention and criminal justice agenda for the next five years.

 Japan was the first non-European country to host the UN Crime Congress.
-The 14th UN Crime Congress in 2020 will mark the 50th anniversary since the 1970 Kyoto Congress.
+In 2021, the UN Crime Congress will return to Kyoto after half a century.

 At the Kyoto Congress, effective measures to deal with threats faced by international society, such as organized crime, corruption and terrorism, will be discussed under the overall theme “Advancing crime prevention, criminal justice and the rule of law: towards the achievement of the 2030 Agenda”.
 The 2030 Agenda for Sustainable Development, which is called the Sustainable Development Goals (SDGs), was adopted at the United Nations Sustainable Development Summit on 25 September 2015.